hugojosefson/proxmox-root-on-encrypted-zfs/README.md

 2. Optionally clear any existing ZFS pools and disks with the command `destroy-all-pools-and-disks`.
 Make sure nothing is connected that you wish to keep!
-3. ZFS native encryption.
-No LUKS.
-No mirror.
-(TODO: Yes, mirror!)
+3. No LUKS.
+ZFS native encryption.
+EFI 1GB, on all disks.
-4. No mirror.
-(TODO: Yes, mirror!)
+4. Mirror over all disks.
 5. `zstd` compression for the root pool.
 ZFS native encryption.
 No LUKS.
-No mirror.
-(TODO: Yes, mirror!)
+Mirror over all disks.

 #### Step 3: System Installation